Checkpoint Docs

 1. Agent requests delegation (via OAuth or API)

-2. Agent creates proof for a specific request
+2. Agent creates a proof for a specific request

-4. Middleware extracts and sends proof to Checkpoint
+4. Middleware parses the envelope and forwards it to Checkpoint

 Proof Expiration